All Episodes

 He had to resign.

-It's the same thing practically.
+It's the same thing, practically.

 He's the guy that they're all pursuing.

-The Democrats can't wait to put scooter in jail, and now they're trying to say this woman's some kind of a hero.
+The Democrats can't wait to put Scooter in jail, and now they're trying to say this woman's some kind of a hero.

 Let me read to you the law involved here.

-It is Section 793, paragraph D of Title 18 United States Code.
+It is section 793, paragraph D of Title 18, United States Code.

-It clearly makes it an offense punishable by up to ten years imprisonment for anybody who lawfully has access to national defense information, including information which, quote, the possessor has reason to believe could be used to the injury of the United States or to the advantage of any foreign nation, unquote, to willfully communicate that information to any person not entitled to have it.
+It clearly makes it an offense punishable by up to 10 years imprisonment for anybody who lawfully has access to national defense information, including information which, quote, the possessor has reason to believe could be used to the injury of the United States or to the advantage of any foreign nation, unquote, to willfully communicate that information to any person not entitled to have it.

-Folks, that's the whole point.
+That's the whole point.

 What's the problem?